 Procedure - Before Arrival -- Patients and Volunteers

 Patients and Volunteers should contact their primary healthcare provider or local health department if they are feeling unwell.
-Patients who have symptoms of any respiratory infection (e.g., cough, runny nose, sore throat, fever) should not attend a California CareForce clinic, and to take appropriate preventive actions (e.g., wear a facemask while in the presence of others).
+The CCF website will instruct patients who have symptoms of any respiratory infection (e.g., cough, runny nose, sore throat, fever) should not attend a California CareForce clinic, and to take appropriate preventive actions (e.g., wear a facemask while in the presence of others).

 Upon Arrival -- Patients and Volunteers

-- Signage will be posted at the outside Patient Waiting, COVID-19 screening area (patient and volunteer), and throughout the clinic building providing information on hand hygiene and proper use/fitting of an N95 facemask.
+1. Signage will be posted outside Patient Waiting, and throughout the clinic building providing information on hand hygiene, proper use/fitting of an N95 facemask.

-- All patients and volunteers will be required to wear an N95 mask while in the clinic area (except for patients during dental treatment and/or medical exam).
-No cloth or surgical masks will be allowed.
-If a patient or volunteer only has a cloth face covering or surgical mask, an N95 will be provided.
+3. All patients and volunteers will be required to wear an N95 mask (dental area) or surgical mask (other clinic areas) while in the clinic (except for patients during dental treatment and/or medical exam).
+No cloth masks will be allowed.
+If a patient or volunteer only has a cloth face covering, an N95 or surgical mask will be provided.

-- All patients and volunteers will line up in a designated COVID-19 screening area maintaining appropriate social distancing (6 feet apart).
+6. All patients and volunteers waiting in lines will maintain appropriate social distancing (6 feet apart).

 Within the Clinic

 - Copies of the full Prevention and Infection Control for Seasonal Influenza and COVID-19 will be available at Volunteer Check-in.